Central Policy Research Office: History

 This office was founded in 1981, following the Cultural Revolution and Boluan Fanzheng.
 Initially, it was an office under the Secretariat of the Chinese Communist Party.
 Deng Liqun served as its first director.
 In 1987, after the ouster of reformer Hu Yaobang as CCP General Secretary and also as a result of Deng Liqun being politically sidelined, the office was re-organized and renamed as the Central Office for Political Structure Reform, headed by Bao Tong, at the time the main secretary to then-party leader Zhao Ziyang.
 Bao was later purged along with his boss, when Zhao fell out of favour after the 1989 Tiananmen Square protests and massacre.
 In that year, the Political Reform Office was merged with the "Central Rural Research Office", after which it took on its current name.

 The office was a major force behind crafting the ideologies of three successive administrations: the "Three Represents" of Jiang Zemin, the Scientific Outlook on Development of Hu Jintao, and the Chinese Dream of Xi Jinping.
 Wang Huning, who took charge of the office in 2002, is seen as one of the main advisors of Xi Jinping.

 Administratively, the office is at the same level as a ministry of state.
 Its former head Wang Huning, has been a member of the Politburo of the Chinese Communist Party since 2012, and prior to that, a member of the Secretariat.
 This accorded Wang a "deputy national leader" rank.
 Additionally, beginning in 2013, the Office of the Central Comprehensively Deepening Reforms Commission is located at this office and is headed by Wang Huning.

 Responsibilities

 The office is tasked with drafting the work reports to the party congresses and major party conferences, including Party Congress reports and plenum decisions, as well as drafting and revising "major documents of the party centre" and "some major speeches of central leaders."
 It also provides insights and research for party ideology and theories, as well as the feasibility of major policy initiatives.
 It is also to analyze and collect data on the state of the economy and send related recommendations to the party leadership.
+The office also oversees the operations of the Central Comprehensively Deepening Reforms Commission.